Claude Code Plugins

 When error is deep in call stack:

-• Keep tracing UP the call stack until you find the source
+• Trace UP the stack to find source

 Example: